-SETTLE THE BRAIN WITH A “CHILL SPA.”
 After a long, exhausting day at school, children need a calm place to crash, hang out, and relax.
 In the corner of a room or the basement, set up a thick-cushioned pad that she can crash onto, a large beanbag chair she can toss herself into, and soft pillows.
 Add a lava lamp or some fiber-optic lights for soft, soothing lighting.
-Give your child a weighted blanket or lap pad to place over her chest.
+Give your child a gravity blanket or heavy lap pad to place over her chest.

-CREATE A BREAK BOX.
-Set up a box containing a weighted lap pad, a soft, squeezable rubber ball, and any other fun stuff you can think of.
+Set up a box containing a heavy lap pad, a soft, squeezable stress ball, and any other fun stuff you can think of.
 Allow your kids to use the box before, during, or after homework.
 Manipulating, touching, and fidgeting create organized neural pathways for better focus.